DiegoAraque21/BeatHop/README.md

 ### _Gameplay_

-The player will have to overcome a series of obstacles by jumping (with the spacebar) to the rhythm of the song played in the background, notes will be displayed on the screen to help the user identify when the perfect time for each jump will be, thus learning the duration value for each note.
+The player will have to overcome a series of obstacles by jumping (with the spacebar) to the rhythm of the song played in the background, notes will be displayed on the screen to help the user identify when the perfect time for each jump will be, and learn the duration value for each note.

 ### _Mindset_